In EU elections, the center holds, but the far right still wreaks havoc

 The far-right Alternative for Germany party, or AfD, officially labeled a “suspected” extremist group by German authorities, also had a strong showing.

-Projections gave the party about 16% of the vote.
+Projections gave the party about 16 per cent of the vote.
 The result placed AfD behind the mainstream conservative Christian Democratic Union, but ahead of Chancellor Olaf Scholz’s Social Democrats, making it the country’s second-ranking party.

+European Parliament groups that hold a nationalist, anti-immigrant agenda will now likely control about 130 seats, a better showing than the last election in 2019.

 Right-wing parties now govern alone or as part of coalitions in seven of the European Union’s 27 countries.